ItsZFire/ItsZFire/README.md

 # What is ItsZFire

-Next RK Studio is Discord Bot with alot of Fun commands and General Commands
+ItsZFire is Discord Bot with alot of Fun commands and General Commands

 Host bot for 24/7
 By Heroku